aws/aws-cdk/packages/@aws-cdk/aws-rds/README.md

 * Performance Insights
 * RDS Proxy

-Read more about the [limitations of Aurora Serverless](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.html#aurora-serverless.limitations)
+Read more about the [limitations of Aurora Serverless v1](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.html#aurora-serverless.limitations)

-Learn more about using Amazon Aurora Serverless by reading the [documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.html)
+Learn more about using Amazon Aurora Serverless v1 by reading the [documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.html)

 Use `ServerlessClusterFromSnapshot` to create a serverless cluster from a snapshot: